hpiwowar/citation11k/analysis/stats.md

 #### Statistical analysis

-To focus on data reuse by third party investigators (rather than authors attributing  datasets they had collected themselves), we excluded papers with author surnames in common with those authors who deposited the original dataset, as described in  <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Carlson JD and Vision TJ (2011).
+To focus on data reuse by third party investigators (rather than authors attributing  datasets they had collected themselves), we excluded papers with author surnames in common with those authors who deposited the original dataset, as in  <code class="knitr inline">(<span class="showtooltip" title="Piwowar HA, Carlson JD and Vision TJ (2011).
 Beginning to track
 1000 datasets from public repositories into the published literature. _Proceedings of the American Society for Information Science and Technology_, *48*(1), pp. 1-4.
 ISSN 00447870,